AlexL534/chat-service-cpd/README.md

 java Client <port> <address>
 ```

-For a more detailed overview of the project check the pdf in the doc folder.
+For a more detailed overview of the project check the pdf in assign1/doc.